If you agree

 Get your consent order approved

-Keep a copy of both the form and the draft consent order for yourself.
+Keep a copy of both the form and the draft consent order.

 After the court gets your paperwork